lerna-lite/lerna-lite/packages/publish/README.md

 }
 ```

-This option is probably best specified as root `lerna.json` configuration
+This option is probably best specified in `lerna.json` configuration

 ```json
 {